dalesgit/logseq/pages/SD training Nov 7.md

 			- still the **caution** over naming things for people.
 "Hold the back of the bicycle moments -- as you're helping someone learn.
 Need to let go when they begin to get it.
 			- civic sadness (over many things)
 			- spiritual loss.
+		- p.
+8 re. telling healing or not?
 		-
 		-